argonautproject/questionnaire/source/pages/guidance.md

 Universal screening using depression screening (PHQ 2 & 9)
 ...

 Each assessment tool (i.e., set of questions and answer choices) is created once as FHIR Questionnaires and centrally stored in an “Assessment Bank” which can be accessed the program participants (provider EHRS).
 The provider can then use them to create online questionnaires for their patients.
-The responses are captured as QuestionnaireResponse and are scored, stored, shared, aggregated and analyzed by the Agency overseeing the program.
+The responses are captured and processed by the provider EHRS and retrieved by the providers for review.
+Although out of scope for this guide, these results are shared with the Agency overseeing the program.
 ~~~

-### Form Author/Editor creates or updates Assessment
+### Form Author Editor Creates Or Updates Assessment
 {:.no_toc}

 Before an assessment can retrieved it must be created.
 This step MAY include updating or deprecation of an assessment.
 The Form Author/Editor creates a Questionnaire resource based on a set of assessment questions and answers and associated scores as defined by the program coordinators.
 The Questionnaire conforms to the [Argonaut Questionnaire Profile].
 How these questions and answer and scores are defined and how the Questionnaire is created are out of scope.  ( note: there are several tools available for authoring fhir resources. )

-###  Form Author/Editor uploads the Assessments to the Assessment-Bank
+###  Form Author Editor Uploads The Assessments To The Assessment Bank
 {:.no_toc}

 The Author/Editor is able to upload the Questionnaires to a FHIR server which serves as a repository where all the program participants can search and download the standard assessment when they need them.
 Multiple version of each assessment may be available. [see issues]